Tag: the prison museum in horsens

 Faithful towards the Prison Museum’s mission to be a vivid, influencing museum and the vision of becoming the world’s best prison museum, the exhibition encourages visitors to consider and reflect upon – and even enter a dialogue with – the four themes of the exhibition.

-Kvorning’s exhibition concept combines interactive and analogue means to render the reality under lock and key.
+KVORNING’s exhibition concept combines interactive and analogue means to render the reality under lock and key.
 Moving images, projections, lights, sounds and scents reproduce life in jail and digital as well as analogue discussion forums keep the exhibition up to date.